Talking to your child about the dangers of drugs

 - openness with you

-However, all these can be a natural part of growing up and a young person who is not using drugs could show the same changes.
+These changes can also be part of growing up and a young person who is not using drugs could show the same changes.
 If you have suspicions, speak to your child but don’t jump to any conclusions.

 What to do if your child is taking drugs

-If you do find out your child is taking drugs, your natural reaction may be to panic.
+If you discover your child is taking drugs, your natural reaction may be to panic.
 However, it’s important you stay calm, talk to them and reassure them.